JordanDavidEvans/localpestco/content/locations/pottsville.md

 answer = "Termites and cockroaches are frequent in Pottsville's warm, coastal environment."
 +++

-{{< requestedimg file="locations-pottsville-hero.jpg" alt="Beachfront scene or town centre view of Pottsville" >}}
+## Pest Control in Pottsville

-From Pottsville to Pottsville Beach, I deliver termite, rodent, ant, spider, and cockroach control with minimal environmental impact.
+From Pottsville to Pottsville Beach, I deliver **termite, rodent, ant, spider, and cockroach** control with minimal environmental impact.

-{{< requestedimg file="locations-pottsville-detail.jpg" alt="Close-up of pests commonly found in Pottsville homes" >}}

-## Why Pest Control is Needed in Pottsville
+### Why Pest Control is Needed in Pottsville

 Pottsville's humid summers and beachside setting draw termites and cockroaches.
 Comprehensive pest control in Pottsville and Pottsville Beach maintains healthy, pest-free properties.

-Call me on 0405 508 035 or email thelocalpestco@bigpond.com for pest control in Pottsville.
+**Call me on 0405 508 035** or email [thelocalpestco@bigpond.com](mailto:thelocalpestco@bigpond.com) for pest control in Pottsville.